vacuumlabs/react-custom-validation/README.md

 # React Validation Library

 Client-side validation library that aims for the excellent user experience.
-Don't expect cheap magic here; we'll force you to write some ammount of code.
-It's the only way how to do really great validations.
+Do not expect cheap magic here; we will force you to write some ammount of code.
+It is the only way how to do really great validations.

 ## Rationale

-With React and proper application state management system (for example, Redux) it's simple to validate things.
-All the data is available in the application state so obtaining the validity is as easy as applying validation functions to the appropriate arguments.
-Multiple fields validations and asynchronous validations do not complicate the story much.
+With React and proper application state management system (for example, Redux) it is simple to validate things.
+All the data is available in the application state, hence obtaining the validity is as easy as applying validation functions to the appropriate arguments.
+Multiple-field validations and asynchronous validations do not complicate the story much.

-The real challenge for top-noch validated component is not computing actual validity of individual fields, but computing, whether the validation result should be showed to user.
+The real challenge for top-noch validated component is not computing actual validity of individual fields, but computing whether the validation result should be shown to the user.
 We strongly believe that these two aspects are completely orthogonal and should be treated so.
 Required field never touched?
-Invalid, but don't show it.
+Invalid, but do not show it.
 Email field does not look e-mail-ish at all?
-Invalid, but don't show it, if user is still typing.
-If user changes focus to other field, show it ASAP!
+Invalid, but do not show it if the user is still typing.
+If the user changes the focus to another field, show it ASAP!
 You see the picture.

-It turns out that whether the validation result should be presented to the user depends on many
+It turns out that whether the validation result should be presented to the user depends on many details: what inputs were already touched, when the last keystroke happened, whether the user already attempted to submit the form, etc.
-details: what inputs were already touched, when the last keystroke happened, whether user already attempted to submit the form..
-For anything else than showing validation, such details are 100% unimportant, so you don't capture and store such data in any way.
-The validation library therefore creates higher order component (HOC) that stores this information in it's internal component state.
+Such details are 100% unimportant for anything else than showing validation result, so you do not capture and store these data in any way.
+Therefore, the validation library creates a higher order component (HOC) that stores this information in its internal component state.

 The contract is simple:

-- you configure, what validation rules exist and what fields affects what validations
+- you configure what validation rules exist and what fields affect what validations
-- you inform the validation component about all changes, blurs and submits user performs
+- you inform the validation component about all changes, blurs and submits performed by the user
-- validation component informs you, what is the status of individual validation: Whether the validation is OK / not OK and whether you should / should't display validation status.
+- validation component informs you what is the status of each individual
+  validation: Whether the validation is OK / not OK and whether you should / should't display validation status

 ## Feature set

 - Automatic re-calculation of validity when user changes the input value
-- Suggestions on show/hide the validation result
+- Suggestions on showing/hiding the validation result
   - Hide validity while the user is typing
   - Hide validity if the field was not touched yet
-  - Show the validity if the user finished typing
+  - Show validity if the user finished typing
 - Easy definition and usage of custom validation rules
 - Multiple fields validation
 - Async validations